msa-em/tilt-corrected-bf-stem/03_virtual_bf_images_stack.md

 More generally in STEM imaging, as the collection angle is decreased, diffraction contrast increases, and the resulting image looks more like a TEM bright field image [@carter2016transmission].
 Using the defocus slider in [](#virtual_bf_images_stack), you can see in the image on the right the contrast changes and Fresnel ringing that arises in conventional TEM imaging as a function of aberrations.

-As we saw, the STEM probe covers many pixels in diffraction space, each of which is analogous to an incoming plane wave for TEM imaging but at a different tilt.
-When defocused, the tilted illumination produces image shifts, which can be seen by changing the $k_x$ and $k_y$ sliders in [](#virtual_bf_images_stack).
-The magnitude of the shifts changes with increasing defocus, which is based on the geometry of a defocused probe, as illustrated on the left.
-The impact of various aberrations on the shifts is explored in more detail in [](#aberration_fitting_page).

 :::{figure} #app:virtual_bf_images_stack
 :name: virtual_bf_images_stack